dkazibwe/phd/web/content/authors/admin/_index.md

 **I am on the 2023/2024 Job Market**.

-I am  an Applied Microeconomist with research interests spanning the fields of Development Economics, Economics of Education and Health Economics.

-My current research agenda focuses on the effects of early-life shocks and early childhood/adolescent investments on later-life (adult) outcomes, evaluating the impact of public programs and the long-term impact of conflicts on economic development.
+My research fields of interest are health economics, economics of education, labour economics, and development economics.
+My research focuses on the effects of early-life shocks and early childhood/adolescent investments on later-life (adult) outcomes, evaluating the impact of public programs, firm dynamics and labour, and the long-term impact of conflicts on economic development.